dayuwater/CarND-MPC-Project-master/README.md

 ## Note
 - The reflection (report) file that answering all the questions on the rubric is in `reflection.md`.
 However, if you have Jupyter Notebook installed it is recommended to look at `reflection.ipynb`.
 I used LaTeX to write equations when I describe my model, and Jupyter Notebook can render LaTeX correctly.

+- My code can drive the car at 50mph safely, but the MPC prediction is unstable when the car is turning consecutively.
+Therefore, the code still drives the car at 40mph, so that the MPC prediction is stable.

 ## Dependencies

 * cmake >= 3.5